-Sentinel offers comprehensive, full-service substance abuse testing programs to criminal justice agencies nationwide.
+Sentinel offers comprehensive, full-service substance abuse testing and screening to criminal justice agencies nationwide.

-Our drug testing programs are designed to ensure participant accountability while remaining drug-free on the path to recovery.
-Our trained technicians conduct drug screenings at our local offices, removing the department’s burden of collecting urine samples from those individuals ordered to provide them by the Courts.
+Programs are designed to ensure participant accountability while remaining drug-free on the path to recovery.
+Our trained technicians conduct drug screenings at local offices, removing the department’s burden of collecting samples from individuals ordered to provide them by the Courts.

 As part of the program, participants are required to call our toll free call-in system daily to see if they are required to report for testing.
-Unlike other systems that use color-coded groupings, our program individualizes the reporting schedule for each participant based on their agency assigned risk level.
+Unlike other systems that use color-coded groupings, Sentinel individualizes the reporting schedule for each participant based on their assigned risk level.
 The program then selects a date within those parameters for the participant to report.
-Individuals classified as high risk are required to report more often than those individuals classified as a medium or low risk.
+Individuals classified as high risk are required to report more often than those individuals classified as medium or low risk.

-When a participant is required to report for testing, they come to our local office where they meet with Sentinel personnel and confirm their identity.
-Each drug screen is performed under full observation by trained, same-gender Sentinel personnel to ensure the validity of the results.
-Our urinalysis tests provide immediate, preliminary results.
-In addition, positive initial screens can be sent to a certified lab for GC-MS (Gas Chromatography/Mass Spectrometry) confirmation.
-Our urinalysis tests can be comprised of five, six, or even twelve panels depending on the needs of the agency.
+When a participant is required to report for testing, they come to a local office where they meet with Sentinel personnel.
+Each drug screen is performed under observation by trained, same-gender Sentinel personnel to ensure validity of results.
+Urinalysis tests provide immediate preliminary results.
+Positive initial screens can be sent to a certified lab for GC-MS (Gas Chromatography/Mass Spectrometry) confirmation.
+Urinalysis tests can be comprised of five, six, or twelve panels.

 Sentinel’s drug testing program, along with additional services, like case management and fee collection, can be funded via one of three program models.